mkhaas/Resume-LLM-RAG/README.md

 ## Overview

 Build an intelligent ResumeQ&A bot that leverages LangModel's RAG techniques for enhanced question answering.
-This project utilizes open-source tools, including PyPDFLoader for document loading, LangChain RecursiveCharacterTextSplitter for text splitting, Sentence-Transformer embeddings, and Chromadb for vector storage.
+This project utilizes open-source tools, including PyPDFLoader for document loading, LangChain RecursiveCharacterTextSplitter for text splitting, HuggingFaceEmbedding embeddings, and Chromadb for vector storage.
 The Flan T5 model available from HuggingfaceHub is employed for contextual question answering.

 ## Features